neuronbuzdes/free_notebook_lm/README.md

 ## Getting Started: A Guide for No-Coders to Test and Customize

-This guide provides the quickest way to get InsightsLM up and running so you can test, customize, and experiment.
+This guide provides the quickest way to get free_notebook_lm up and running so you can test, customize, and experiment.

 I recommend you following in our video here for the full step by step guide - [https://www.youtube.com/@NeuralNetworksAI](https://www.youtube.com/@NeuralNetworksAI)